IBM/example-bank-toolchain/README.md

 ### 7. Configure pipelines in IBM Cloud Toolchain

-As explained above, we will create one toolchain with two pipelines - PR pipeline and CD pipeline.
+As explained above, we will create one toolchain with two pipelines - PR pipeline `pr-pipeline` and CD pipeline `cd-pipeline`.

 #### PR Pipeline